 If the complainant does not accept the informal resolution to the complaint, he or she may file a formal, written complaint with the Dean of Instruction.
 Each complainant has the right to proceed with or withdraw from the formal complaint process once it has been submitted.
-The issues involved in the complaint should not be changed from the information provided when the charge was originally made.
-However, these procedures may be revised to accommodate issues arising during the investigation which were not known to the complainant or the institution when the initial complaint was filed.
+The issues involved in the complaint should not be changed from the

-1. Students should make every effort to pursue an informal resolution before filing a formal complaint.
+- 1. Students should make every effort to pursue an informal resolution before filing a formal complaint.
 If the complainant does not accept the informal resolution to the complaint, he or she may file a formal, written complaint stating the objections and requesting a meeting with the Dean of Instruction within five (5) business days of receipt of the decision of the informal resolution.
 Within five (5) business days of the Dean of Instruction's receipt of the formal complaint from the complainant, the Dean shall notify parties involved in the complaint (if necessary), set a date for a meeting, and notify the complainant and any involved College personnel where and when the meeting shall take place.
 The meeting date shall not be later than 14 business days after the Dean's receipt of the formal complaint.
 At this point, the College employee(s) (if any) involved may respond in writing to the complaint.
-The Dean of Instruction must make a written report of findings/decisions and provide it to the parties involved within 10 business days of the meeting date.

-2. If the complainant is not satisfied with the decision by the Dean, he or she may file a written appeal specifically stating objections to the decision and request a meeting with the president within five (5) business days after receipt of the decision of the Dean.
+The Dean of Instruction must make a written report of findings/decisions and provide it to the parties involved within 10 business days of the meeting date. - 2.
+If the complainant is not satisfied with the decision by the Dean, he or she may file a written appeal specifically stating objections to the decision and request a meeting with the president within five (5) business days after receipt of the decision of the Dean.
 If in the president's judgment the record of previous actions have addressed the complaint or do not warrant further action, the president shall notify the complainant, dean(s), and any other appropriate College personnel within 10 business days after receipt of the appeal that the decision stands.
 If the president grants the appeal, the president may either hear the appeal or appoint a hearing committee to hear the appeal.
 Such hearing committee will include student representation.
 The president will notify the complainant, dean, and other appropriate College personnel of this decision within ten (10) business days after the conclusion of the meeting.
 If the hearing committee is to hear the appeal, the chairperson shall within five (5) business days after the appointment of the committee set a time and place for the hearing and notify the complainant, the dean, other appropriate College personnel, and the president.
 The committee shall review the appeal and determine the facts.
 The committee may also choose to meet with the complainant, witnesses, and appropriate College personnel.
 The committee will communicate its recommendation in writing to the president within five (5) business days after the hearing is completed.
 Within 14 business days of the president's receipt of the recommendation, the president shall review the committee's recommendation, make the final decision, and notify the complainant, the dean, and any other appropriate College personnel.
 The decision of the president shall be final under the provision of this complaint process.